MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile/configure-geofencing.md

 1. Enter the following information:

    - **Entity:** Select **Bookable Resource** to compare the location of field technicians relative to the service account of the work order.
-   - **Latitude / Longitude** Choose the latitude and longitude fields on the bookable resource entity that hold the most recent coordinates of the location.
+   - **Latitude / Longitude:** Choose the latitude and longitude fields on the bookable resource entity that hold the most recent coordinates of the location.
-   - **Timestamp Field Name** Choose the location time stamp.
+   - **Timestamp Field Name:** Choose the location time stamp.
 This time stamp represents the date and time when the geofence location was updated.
 Geofence status will be updated only if the status is different than the current status and the time stamp is more recent than the time stamp associated with the current geofence status.
-   - **Enabled As** Select **Geo tracked** because the bookable resource has a variable location that is compared against defined geofences.
+   - **Enabled As:** Select **Geo tracked** because the bookable resource has a variable location that is compared against defined geofences.

 ## Understand what happens when booking a work order

 Booking a work order now triggers an asynchronous workflow that creates a geofence.
 To view the geofences that the system created, go to **Field Service** > **Settings** > **Geofences**.

 :::image type="content" source="../media/geofence-created.png" alt-text="Screenshot of Field Service showing a list of active geofences.":::

 Before traveling to the work order location, the technician is outside the geofence and the system creates an *exit geofence* event.
 When a technician arrives at the location and opens the Field Service mobile app, an *enter geofence* event is created.